hasanmoudud/geocompr/main.md

 ## (R)SAGA

-The System for Automated Geoscientific Analyses (SAGA; Table \@ref(tab:gis-comp)) provides the possibility to execute SAGA modules via the command line interface (saga_cmd.exe) (see also [https://sourceforge.net/p/saga-gis/wiki/Executing%20Modules%20with%20SAGA%20CMD/](https://sourceforge.net/p/saga-gis/wiki/Executing%20Modules%20with%20SAGA%20CMD/))
+The System for Automated Geoscientific Analyses (SAGA; Table \@ref(tab:gis-comp)) provides the possibility to execute SAGA modules via the command line interface (saga_cmd.exe under Windows and just saga_cmd under Linux) (see also [https://sourceforge.net/p/saga-gis/wiki/Executing%20Modules%20with%20SAGA%20CMD/(https://sourceforge.net/p/saga-gis/wiki/Executing%20Modules%20with%20SAGA%20CMD/))
 In addition, there is a Python interface (SAGA Python API).
 **RSAGA** uses the former to run SAGA from within R.